Automotive marketing campaigns have come a long way from winding roads and glamorous locations.

 SapientNitro and Chrysler show a little European sophistication

-International markets can be a challenge, especially if you’re launching a quintessentially ‘European’ product for the US market, so kudos to Fiat for embracing their Euro heritage when launching the new Abarth, mixing up killer content with offline events for fans to get buzz building:
+International markets can be a challenge, especially if you’re launching a quintessentially ‘European’ product for the US market, so kudos to Fiat for embracing their Euro heritage when launching the Abarth in 2013, mixing up content with offline events for fans to get buzz building:

-Fiat rolled out teaser content to influential auto bloggers initially, and upped the ante withan entirely new site chock full of sexy image and video content.
+Fiat rolled out teaser content to influential auto bloggers initially, and upped the ante with an entirely new site chock full of somewhat risqué image and video content.

 While the content may feel a bit dated now (topless women to sell cars), over 35,000 people signed up for purchase info: